 The Credit Policy Guidelines of JBL encompasses a wide range of issues related to credit operation.
-Jamuna Bank Limited continually updates by the bank to lead the ongoing improvement in the banking sector.
+Jamuna Bank Limited continually updates its policies to lead the ongoing improvement in the banking sector.
 The focal points of the JBL credit policy are: